Super Robot Taisen OG Saga: Endless Frontier Review

 KOS-MOS: The famous Android from Xenosaga.
 She and T-elos both appeared early on in the game from a portal.
 Have to say, I used KOS-MOS a lot.
 Especially since battling T-elos was frustrating.

 Reiji Arisu: Like KOS-MOS, he suddenly appeared from a portal.
 The lead character from Namco x Capcom.
-Him and Xiaomu appeared in hot pursuit of the lovely, and crazy, Saya.
+He and Xiaomu appeared in hot pursuit of the lovely, and crazy, Saya.

 A Far Out Plot

-The plot revolves around space cowboy and bounty hunter, Haken Browning and his motherly android, Aschen Brodel.
+The plot revolves around space cowboy/bounty hunter/self proclaimed ladies man, Haken Browning and his motherly android, Aschen Brodel.
 And a series of events that places them in the center of a adventure that crosses over with Xenosaga and Namco x Capcom.
 An adventure that has them meeting busty princesses, androids and the mystery of how their worlds came to be, and a threat that could spell the end to the multiverse.

 Hmm, I really need to find a good site that allows me to write a full video game novelization.
 I was partly tempted there, but didn't know if Hubpages would allow that.